 Chemin de Smith Haut Lafitte

-This is a top luxury spa in the glorious surroundings of posh Courcheval 1850, one of the top skiing destinations in the Alps in east France.
-The spa is decorated in calming, pale colours and uses Guerlain products.
-They specialise in anti-ageing facials, and great massages to get you back into good shape after a day on the slopes and before a night in a club.
+This is a top luxury spa in the glorious surroundings of posh Courcheval 1850, one of the top skiing destinations in the Alps in eastern France.
+The spa is decorated in calming, pale colors and uses Guerlain products.
+They specialize in anti-aging facials, and great massages to get you back into good shape after a day on the slopes and before a night in a club.

 Le Jardin Alpin

 Les Baux is a chic, once fortified village on the Alpilles ridge just 15 kms north east of the Roman city of Arles.
 And nestled nearby this idyllic setting in the south of France is the 5-star Domaine de Manville.
 The former farming estate has been converted into a beautiful hotel with an indoor courtyard where a tinkling fountain brings a sense of peace.
 The spa is relatively low-key offering slimming treatments and firming treatments.
 You can swim in the indoor pool or work out in the gym.
 Then venture out to the spectacular Carrières de Lumières, a limestone quarry that houses an annually changing exhibition.

 Saint-Tropez is known for its glitz and glamour, so go there for that but stay at La Réserve Ramatuelle hotel to escape the excesses of the resort made famous by Brigitte Bardot.
 Just outside the center of town with breathtaking views over the Mediterranean, the spa looks out over the sea, has indoor and outdoor pools, steam and fitness room and 11 treatment rooms offering everything from anti-aging and better-aging treatments using Crème de la Mer products to figure shaping for that St Tropez look.

 Chemin de la Quessine

 Address2 Rue Nicolas Pavillon, 11580 Alet-les-Bains, France